MiladMesbahi/miladmesbahi.github.io/_portfolio/portfolio-5.md

  <img src="/images/bot.png" alt="Rover 2" class="content-image" />

 Built a 1-pound combat robot as a two-person team, designed to balance destructive force and structural durability.
-Placed **2nd** in a field of advanced competitors.
+Placed **2nd** in a student competition.

 ### Highlights